A guide to herbal remedies

 - Herbals may not work as claimed.

-- Labels do not need to be approved.
+- Labels do not need to be approved by any authority.
 It may not list the correct amount of an ingredient.

 - Some herbal remedies may contain ingredients or contaminants not listed on the label.